Bhushan8554/resilient-slope-3319/README.md

 4) Vinay Kumar -Responsible for creating the Transaction Module and debuging application.

-5) Sayali Divate  -Responsible for creating the Wallet Module ER Daigram.
+5) Sayali Divate  -Responsible for creating the Wallet Module and ER Daigram.

 <br>
 <br>